BrownieO/Conlang-notes/Vocabulary/Math/numbers.md

 - 1000000 = Miliar

 To form numerals with digit words, you have to be VERY CAREFUL and follow those rules:
-- Figures are read from right to left.
+- Start with the units.
 - Each digit needs a power of ten suffix.
 - Each digit is separated by a space.